PASSHE faculty members to be laid off by end of the 2020-21 academic year

 HARRISBURG, Pa.
 (WHTM) — More than 100 faculty members of Pennsylvania State Colleges and Universities will lose their jobs at the end of the 2020-2021 academic year.

-Tenured faculty members who are being laid off are set to receive a letter by Friday, Oct.
+More than 100 tenured and tenure-track faculty members who are being laid off are set to receive a letter by Friday, Oct.
 30, per the Union contract.
+The faculty members affected by this decision work at Cheyney, Edinboro, Indiana, Lock Haven, and Mansfield Universities of Pennsylvania.

 PASSHE said in a statement that Pa. institutions are continuing to challenge the status quo in an effort to reshape public higher education in the Midstate and “recapture [their] affordability edge in a competitive marketplace.”